Renting a Dumping Ground Is Convenient but Costly

 Beware of extra fees.

-Many facilities charge one-time “administration,” “set up,” or “processing” fees.
-These junk fees were for the most part modest, but check anyway.
+Many facilities charge one-time fees for “administration,” “set up,” or “processing.”
+These junk fees are usually modest, but check anyway.

 Check your insurance coverage.

-If you have a homeowners or renters insurance policy that covers your personal property away from your house, you probably don’t need to buy extra coverage from the storage company; ask your insurer for details to make sure.
+If you have a homeowners or renters insurance policy that covers your personal property away from your house, you probably don’t need to buy extra coverage from the storage company; ask your insurer to make sure.
 If your stuff isn’t covered, you can buy insurance from the storage company.
-It’s usually pretty cheap: At one facility we checked, $10,000 of coverage cost $47 per month.
+It’s usually an expensive add-on: At several facilities we checked, a modest $15,000 of coverage cost more than $25 extra per month.

 Check hours of access.